j0py/Tidy/README.md

 ~raw.fx { |in| in } > "~out 0.8";
 ```
 This "mixer" has proxy ~out playing to hardware bus, and proxy ~raw playing to ~out with a gain of 0.8.
 If you send audio to ~raw, it will be played to ~out, and then your speakers.
 You can extend this like ever you want.
-Maybe a "~hpf" effect for all sounds except kick and bass.
+Maybe a "~hpf" effect for all sounds except kick and bass to keep the mix a bit clear at the low end?

 The fx() function supports supplying a Function, like above, but you can also give it a symbol (+ extra params array), which will be taken for a SynthDef name.
 ```